Exploring Uncertainty Propagation in Coupled Hydrologic and Hydrodynamic Systems via Distribution-Agnostic State Space Analysis: Model and methods

 Furthermore, at each time step $k$, we stack $n_x$ linearized DAE equations with $n_y$ measurement equations, yielding $n_s = n_x + n_y$ equations for $n_x$ unknown states.
 Thus, under measurement, i.e., $n_y > 0$, the linear system $\m A[k] \m x[k] = \m b[k]$ is overdetermined, meaning that there are more equations than unknowns.
 This allows the covariance solution in~\eqref{eq:Kxx} to leverage the measurement information to reduce estimation uncertainty over the horizon $\{k,\ldots,N_T\}$, which is analogous to the covariance reduction effect of a Kalman update.
 However, for Kalman filters, this correction is performed recursively through a prediction correction update using the mismatch between measured and model predicted outputs~\cite{Kalman1960,Bartos2021a}.
 With that distinction, and based on Proposition~\ref{thm:pse_solution}, Algorithm~\ref{algorithm1} computes covariances for the state trajectory $\m x[k]$ over the horizon $\{k,\ldots,N_T\}$ by applying the closed-form mapping in~\eqref{eq:Kxx} to the stacked linearized DAE and measurement model, which is represented by $\m A[k]$ and $\mr{K}_{\m b\m b}[k]$.

-The inputs for Algorithm~\ref{algorithm1} are the nominal trajectory $\{\m x_k^0\}_{k=1}^{N_T}$, the mean values of rainfall and hydraulic infiltration parameters, the selected uncertainty distributions as presented in Tab.~\ref{tab:pse_uncertainty}, the variance terms $\mr{Var}(\m R(k))$, $\mr{Var}(\m n)$, $\mr{Var}(\m K_s)$, $\mr{Var}(\m \psi_f)$, $\mr{Var}(\m \eta)$, and $\mr{Var}(\m v_k)$, and the simulation horizon $N_T$.
-At each time step $k$, the algorithm linearizes the DAE around $\m x_k^0$, constructs the stacked linear system matrices, assembles the uncertainty covariance terms $\mr{K}_{\m b^{\mr{s}}\m b^{\mr{s}}}(k)$ and $\mr{K}_{\m b\m b}[k]$ from forcing/parameter and measurement uncertainty, and then computes $\mr{K}_{\m x\m x}[k]$ based on Equation~\eqref{eq:Kxx}.
+The inputs for Algorithm~\ref{algorithm1} are the nominal trajectory $\{\m x_k^0\}_{k=1}^{N_T}$, the mean values of rainfall and hydraulic infiltration parameters, the selected uncertainty distributions as presented in Tab.~\ref{tab:pse_uncertainty}, the variance terms $\mr{Var}(\m R(k))$, $\mr{Var}(\m n)$, $\mr{Var}(\m K_s)$, $\mr{Var}(\m \psi_f)$, $\mr{Var}(\m \eta)$, and $\mr{Var}(\m v_k)$, and the simulation horizon $N_T$. \comment{Fig.~\ref{fig:workflow_pse} summarizes Algorithm~\ref{algorithm1}, depicting the inputs, the covariance terms $\mr{K}_{\m b^{\mr{s}}\m b^{\mr{s}}}(k)$ and $\mr{K}_{\m b\m b}[k]$ assembled at each time step, and the resulting state covariance $\mr{K}_{\m x\m x}[k]$ from which the confidence intervals are computed.} At each time step $k$, the algorithm linearizes the DAE around $\m x_k^0$, constructs the stacked linear system matrices, assembles the uncertainty covariance terms $\mr{K}_{\m b^{\mr{s}}\m b^{\mr{s}}}(k)$ and $\mr{K}_{\m b\m b}[k]$ from forcing/parameter and measurement uncertainty, and then computes $\mr{K}_{\m x\m x}[k]$ based on Equation~\eqref{eq:Kxx}.
 The covariance $\mr{K}_{\m x\m x}(k)$ at each time step is then extracted from the horizon covariance, and the corresponding state variances are obtained from its diagonal entries.
 The output of Algorithm~\ref{algorithm1} is the sequence $\{\mr{K}_{\m x\m x}(k)\}_{k=1}^{N_T}$ together with confidence intervals for water depth, directional discharges, and cumulative infiltration for both measured and unmeasured states.
 Thus, the algorithm provides a unified realtime state space covariance computation under partial watershed measurements.

 The covariance computation in Section~\ref{subsubsec:cov_prop} provides $\mr{K}_{\m x\m x}(k)$ at each time step through the closed-form mapping in~\eqref{eq:Kxx}.
 Confidence intervals for measured and unmeasured states are then computed around the nominal trajectory $\{\m x_k^0\}_{k=1}^{N_T}$ using the adopted distribution model (Gaussian, log-normal, or truncated Gaussian).
 For each state variable $x_j(k)$, $j \in \{1,\ldots,n_x\}$, we can compute the confidence interval as follows